Betts’ home run in 15th gives Red Sox 7-6 win over Angels

 TRAINER’S ROOM

-Red Sox: Manager Alex Cora said that David Price (left wrist) will not be on a pitch limit when he returns from the injured list and starts on Sunday.
+Red Sox: Cora said that David Price (left wrist) will not be on a pitch limit when he returns from the injured list and starts on Sunday.
 The left-hander has been on the IL since Aug.
 5 and missed at least four starts.

 UP NEXT